-Awareness of the importance of compliance will require reference to the policy in induction programmes, and at times when members of staff are invited to make declarations.
+Awareness of the importance of compliance will require reference to the policy in induction programmes, during Performance Appraisal Development Reviews, Consultant Appraisals, Consultant Job Plan Reviews and at times when members of staff are invited to make declarations.

 23. Resources